 This switch starts and operates the dryer based on switch settings.
-If other switch settings are in the off position, individual dryer components can be operated by turning the drying mode switch to continuous flow, pressing the dryer power start button and then turning on the desired dryer component.
+If all other switch settings are in the off position, individual dryer components can be operated by pressing the dryer power start button and then turning on the desired dryer component.